| Option | Upside | Why we didn't choose it |

 | What risks are we accepting? | How do we preserve QA time before launch? |

-Our experiment roadmap here really focused on onboarding, clearer paywalls as LU's tried to do more, and improving the admin UI and dashboards so that the people managing the Guru instance understood why a user would need to be upgraded to a full paid seat.
+Our experiment roadmap consisted of onboarding experiments, clear, contextual paywalls, and improved Admin UI and dashboards so managers understood why a user would need to be upgraded to a full paid seat.